View James Miles's Obituary on courier-journal.com and share memories

 In addition to his parents he was preceded in death by a granddaughter, Christina Chesser; and a sister, Florence Lavern Witherspoon who passed in 2017 at the age of 81.

-James is survived by two sons, B.J.
+James is survived by the mother of his children, Josette Marie Louise Miles; two sons, B.J.
 Miles and his wife, Elizabeth of Campbellsburg, KY and Eric Miles of Montreal, Canada; three grandchildren, Elizabeth Ann and Frank Grider, Amos and Terra Chesser and Diana and Brian Hutchason.